grp06/pr-payments/README.md

 # Pull Request Payment Testing Ground

 This project serves as a testing environment for getting paid for pull requests.
+This document was updated by an automated Claude agent.

 ## How It Works